Did Your Website Suddenly Stop Ranking On Google? Here’s What To Do According to SEO Experts:

 We saw this happen with both of the sites that had pages disappear from google search.

-If your website completely disappeared from google searches, it is possible your site either got hit by a Google penalty or has a virus that prompted Google to take the site off of searches.
+If your entire website completely disappeared from google searches, it is possible your site either got hit by a Google penalty or has a virus that prompted Google to take the site off of searches.
 If you’re not a developer, it’s a bit harder to tell if your website has been hit by a virus, but there are some tools you can use to check.

 Check For Viruses on Your Website